-For Good Reason is the interview program hosted by D.J.
+For Good Reason was an interview program hosted by D.J.
 Grothe, promoting critical thinking and skepticism about the central beliefs of society.
 Interviews often focus on the paranormal, pseudoscience and the supernatural.
 Each episode of For Good Reason also features an audio essay by Jamy Ian Swiss, The Honest Liar.
 The show is produced in association with the James Randi Educational Foundation.

 Jamy Ian Swiss